About Open Reduction and Internal Fixation (ORIF)

 Risks and side effects from ORIF surgery include;

 If you experience any problems or have any concerns following your surgery, please do not hesitate to contact the office.
-Mr. Lawson-Smith’s staff with ensure that Mr. Lawson-Smith is kept informed of what is occurring and will advise you the best course of action.
+A/Prof. Lawson-Smith’s staff will ensure that A/Prof Matthew Lawson-Smith is kept informed and will advise you on the best course of action.

 If you are unable to reach the office, please do not hesitate to contact your GP or if it is an emergency, please present to your nearest Emergency Department.